-If you do not enroll in Medicare Parts A and B according to these guidelines, your benefits under the Program or any UCC plan will be reduced by the amount that would have been covered by Medicare Parts A and B, if you had enrolled as of the date you were first Eligible for Medicare.
-For more information about UCC retiree benefits relative to Medicare, see "COB with Medicare" pages in Appendix A to this SPD.
+If you do not enroll in Medicare Parts A and B according to these guidelines, your benefits under the Program will be reduced by the amount that would have been covered by Medicare Parts A and B if you had enrolled, as of the date you were first Eligible for Medicare.
 For details about Medicare, obtain a copy of Your Medicare Handbook from your local Social Security Office or the Health Care Finance Administration, or contact one of those offices with your questions.